automated data provisioning

 Figure 3: Gigantics allows secure provisioning of anonymized datasets into target environments such as CRM test systems, accelerating delivery without compromising privacy.

-Automate test data delivery with control and traceability
+Automate secure data delivery with control and traceability

-Eliminate delays, risk, and manual processes in non-production environments.
+Eliminate delays, risk, and manual processes across your environments.

 Frequently Asked Questions About Data Provisioning